 Apologies to those not familiar with the subject of physics; however, an examination of these items will prove to be rewarding.

-In a similar way, but on a far grander scale, the emergence of life on earth requires an astonishing number of ingredients, maximum coordination between them, and an unimaginable level of fine-tuning.
-The precision needed to achieve the necessary conditions for life, indeed for sufficiently comfortable life, is truly mind-boggling!
+In a similar way, but on a far grander scale, the emergence of life on earth requires an astonishing number of ingredients, efficient coordination between them, and at times an unimaginable level of fine-tuning.

 Each item is listed below, along with a description of the physical consequences of this item being either greater or smaller than it actually is in the universe.
 If any one of these items was not so finely tuned, then life would either not exist at all or would be unbearably uncomfortable at best.